IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 }
 ```

 We have updated the existing Container to attach a navigation item that launches our new message composer Container.
-Notice that the View Controllers are still bissfully unaware of how they are being used.
+Notice that the View Controllers are still blissfully unaware of how they are being used.
 It is the Containers that contain the details about how they all come together.

 ## Other interesting uses